Verifiable Fully Homomorphic Encryption

 Another line of works aims to construct FHE schemes that achieve indistinguishability against chosen ciphertext attacks (IND-CCA1).

+These schemes remain secure even in the presence of decryption oracles.
 Unfortunately, many of these constructions assume the presence of cryptographic primitives even stronger than FHE, and/or are too inefficient to implement in practice.

 Additionally, IND-CCA1-security does not imply any correctness guarantee, which is needed for real-world FHE applications.,